Islandora-Labs/islandora_simple_map/modules/islandora_simple_map_kml/README.md

 `hook_islandora_simple_map_kml_get_kml(AbstractObject $object)`

-Implementations of this hook should return an array of URLs to KML files.
+Implementations of this hook should return an array of publicly-available URLs to KML files.
 These are merged with all other implementations.

 `hook_islandora_simple_map_kml_get_kml_alter(array &$kml, AbstractObject $object)`